ireaneus/CDI/docs/ChurchHistory/CHS14Assignment.md

 ## Question 1

-1. Most of the Greek Fathers scrupulously avoided the issue of free will versus predestination.
+**1. Most of the Greek Fathers scrupulously avoided the issue of free will versus predestination.
 I am certain that we all face this same temptation.
-What kind of consequences will we face if we refuse to establish a biblical view of man, sin, grace and free will?
+What kind of consequences will we face if we refuse to establish a biblical view of man, sin, grace and free will?**

 > If we refuse to establish a biblical view of man, sin, grace, and free will, we will not remain neutral — we will drift.
 Avoiding the tension does not protect the Church; it weakens it.
 >